 Showing multiple lines on a single chart in Node-RED

 This simple tutorial explains how to display multiple lines on a Node-RED chart.
-We’ll be building on a previous example in our lecture series (Example 7.2 in lecture 7)
+We’ll be building on a previous example in our lecture series (Example 7.2 in lecture 7).
+Our aim is a simple line chart, showing two data values like this:

-As discussed in that lecture, let’s set up a simple flow to generate a random number and display it on a chart.
+As discussed in that lecture, let’s start by setting up a simple flow to generate a random number and display it on a chart.

 To start, let’s wire up a simple flow that sends a random number between 0 and 99 to a simple chart.
 For that you’ll need an inject node to repeatedly fire every few seconds, a function node to generate the random number and one of the node-red-dashboard nodes – in this case the chart node.